harriott/vimfiles/QR/variants.md

 `syntax.txt`

-#### state
-    :h syn-off
-    :let g:syntax_on
-    :sy off
-    :sy on

 #### settings
     :Bufferize sy  " :h syn-list
     :Bufferize Inspect  " to see what's highlighting under the cursor :hi
-    :se synmaxcol=0  " removes 3000 character limit (:se smc)
+    :se smc=0  " (synmaxcol) removes 3000 character limit
 	:so $VIMRUNTIME/syntax/hitest.vim  " wait for it to load!
     :sy sync fromstart  " but can't find any way to check this setting
 	$VIMRUNTIME/syntax/syncolor.vim

+#### state
+    :h syn-off
+    :let g:syntax_on
+    :sy off
+    :sy on